-- safety and efficacy results obtained in our nonclinical and initial clinical testing may be inconclusive or may not be predictive of results obtained in later-stage clinical trials or following long-term use, and we may as a result be forced to stop developing product candidates that we currently believe are important to our future; - the data collected from clinical trials of our product candidates may not be sufficient to support FDA or other regulatory approval; - · after reviewing test results, we or any potential collaborators may abandon projects that we previously believed were promising; and - our product candidates may not produce the desired effects or may result in adverse health effects or other characteristics that preclude regulatory approval or limit their commercial use if approved.
+- safety and efficacy results obtained in our nonclinical and initial clinical testing may be inconclusive or may not be predictive of results obtained in later-stage clinical trials or following long-term use, and we may as a result be forced to stop developing product candidates that we currently believe are important to our future; - the data collected from clinical trials of our product candidates may not be sufficient to support FDA or other regulatory approval; - after reviewing test results, we or any potential collaborators may abandon projects that we previously believed were promising; and - our product candidates may not produce the desired effects or may result in adverse health effects or other characteristics that preclude regulatory approval or limit their commercial use if approved.

-We have completed a pivotal Phase 3 safety study of AFRESA to evaluate pulmonary function over a period of two years, but AFRESA is intended for multiple uses per day.
-Due to the size and timeframe over which existing and planned clinical trials are conducted, the results of clinical trials, including our existing Phase 3 trials, may not be indicative of the effects of the use of AFRESA over longer terms.
+We conducted a pivotal Phase 3 safety study of AFRESA to evaluate pulmonary function, with multiple uses per day, over a period of two years.
+Forecasts about the effects of the use of drugs, including AFRESA, over terms longer than the clinical trials or in much larger populations may not be consistent with the clinical results.
 If use of AFRESA results in adverse health effects or reduced efficacy or both, the FDA or other regulatory agencies may terminate our ability to market and sell AFRESA, may narrow the approved indications for use or otherwise require restrictive product labeling or marketing, or may require further clinical trials, which may be time-consuming and expensive and may not produce favorable results.